aerius/mongo-initializer/README.md

 ## Docker image

-By default the database is initialized on startup of the container using the [docker-entrypoint.sh](docker/docker-entrypoint.sh) script.
+By default the database is initialized on startup of the container using the Docker [ENTRYPOINT](docker/docker-entrypoint.sh) which is executing the [Mongo-Initializer](docker/mongo-initializer.sh) script.
 The behavior of this script can be customized based on the `MI_*`-variables.

 ### Variables